Seven to Save: 2018-19

 The Watervliet Shaker National Register Historic District is in the town of Colonie, north of the city of Albany.
 The district is the site of the first Shaker settlement in the United States, founded by Ann Lee in the late 18th century.
 The Shakers were highly regarded for their architecture, inventions, and domestic arts.
 In Albany, the Shakers developed the first successful garden seed industry, the flat corn broom, and a variety of other innovations.
 The district was also the location of a spiritual revival in the 1830s that led to an explosion of art, dance, and music that continues to influence audiences today.
 The district includes three clusters or “families” of buildings: the Church Family, the South Family, and the West Family.
 These buildings are a distinct mix of classic Shaker-style architecture as well as early twentieth-century structures.

 The site of the Watervliet-Shaker National Historic District is exceptionally susceptible to insensitive development: it is already bordered by the Albany International Airport and two major highways.
-The area is a natural gateway to regional attractions, especially shopping and lodging, parking lots, and other commercial features.
+The area is a natural gateway to regional attractions, especially shopping, lodging and other commercial features.
 Some of the important buildings within the Shaker district are vacant and deteriorating rapidly, while some others are in danger of being blocked by large encroaching development projects or demolished all together.

 This Seven to Save designation will benefit the Shaker Heritage Society and the Watervliet Shaker National Register Historic District by bringing publicity and awareness to the importance of the district, as well as the varied threats.
 By engaging the Town of Colonie, the Albany County Legislature, and the local residents, the Preservation League will work with Shaker Heritage to ensure more audiences will understand the importance of preserving this site.